How TTD (The Trade Desk) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after significant investments in technology and global expansion, 13% of revenue drops to the bottom line.
+• Even after large investments in R&D and SG&A, 15.6% of revenue drops to the bottom line.

 Key Takeaways

-• High gross and net margins illustrate the power of TTD’s scalable, data-driven business model.
+• High gross and net margins illustrate the power of TTD's scalable digital business model

-• Ongoing growth is driven by connected TV, international expansion, and retail media.
+• Ongoing growth is driven by expansion in connected TV, retail media, and global ad markets

 Explore More Investment Opportunities